 - Drafting non-compete and non-disclosure agreements.

-- Routinely helping private and public sector employers make their way through the reasonable accommodation process required under state and federal disability anti-discrimination laws.
+- Helping private and public sector employers make their way through the reasonable accommodation process required under state and federal disability anti-discrimination laws.

-- Negotiating highly favorable settlements for private and public Wisconsin employers in litigation involving claims of alleged sexual harassment, sex and disability discrimination and retaliation.
+- Negotiating highly favorable settlements for private and public Wisconsin employers in litigation involving claims of alleged excessive assment, sexual harassment, sex and disability discrimination and retaliation.

 - Successfully defending clients in federal court and administrative forums against sex, race and disability discrimination, harassment, retaliation and deprivation of constitutional rights claims.